a3huang/dsp/statistics/8-3-scoring.md

 [Think Stats Chapter 8 Exercise 3](http://greenteapress.com/thinkstats2/html/thinkstats2009.html#toc77)

 To simulate a game, we generate appropriate random values from an exponential distribution until the sum of these "time intervals" exceed 1.
-We estimate the scoring rate by taking the number of time intervals between goals before the overall sum exceeds 1, and then adding 1 to it.
+We estimate the scoring rate by counting up the number of time intervals until just before the overall sum exceeds 1, and then adding 1 to it.
+For example, if there were 3 time intervals within the time limit of a game, then there would have been 4 goals scored.

 For soccer, the average number of goals scored per game is usually around 3 to 5.
 Below are the results for a sample size of 10,000 and a scoring rate of 4 goals per game on average.